roblatour/KasaSmartPlug/README.md

  This library is also released under the MIT License as well.

- This fork incrementatlly includes the ablitity to report
+ This fork incrementatlly includes the ablitity to report:
  - on Kasa KS and KP devices
  - the Kasa device's MAC
  - to the Serial Output window